GamerBreadToaster/kahoot-bot/README.md

 This kahoot bot uses the chrome browser and simulates keyboard presses.
 Any interferance by the user will possibly break the program.

 I am not responsable for anything this program causes.

+# Thank you
+Thank you for using my program, If you have any feedback dm me on discord to: GamerBreadToaster#2401 Thank you.